Organic Spinach vs. Regular Spinach: What’s the Difference?

 Provides Your Body With Many Health Benefits

-Some of these include lowering the risk of prostate cancer, cholesterol, and age-related eye ailments.
-In addition, its phytonutrients act as anti-inflammatory and anticancer agents, while its calcium and Vitamin D help promote bone health.
+Some of these include lowering the risk of some diseases, cholesterol, and age-related eye ailments.
+In addition, its phytonutrients act as anti-inflammatory agents, while its calcium and Vitamin D help promote bone health.
 As you can see, including spinach as part of your regular diet is highly recommendable.

 Contains Fewer Pesticides Than Non-Organic Spinach